MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/includes/azd-baremetal.md

 - `Environment Name`: Prefix for all your Azure resources, make sure it's globally unique and under 15 characters.
 - `Azure Location`: The Azure location where your resources will be deployed.
-- `Azure Subscription`: The Azure Subscription where your resources will be deployed.
+- `Azure Subscription`: The Azure Subscription where your resources will be deployed.S